cyanchicken1/HackOHI-O/README.md

-# HackOHI-O
+# gOSU
-gOSU: Smart Transit Assistant
+Smart Transit Assistant

 A smart transit app for The Ohio State University that finds the fastest bus route from A to B, powered by live API data.